baallan/distribution/gendersTutorial.md

 ## Timing

 Data samples are collected synchronously across a cluster by specifying an interval between the samples (in microseconds) and an offset.
 Store plugins should be configured with the same interval or one which is an even multiple of the sampling interval if logging less data is desired.
 The target time will be (time since the epoch / interval) + offset.
-The offsets allowed are in the half-interval range (-(interval/2 - 1) : interval/2 i- 1).
+The offsets allowed are in the half-interval range (-(interval/2 + 1) : interval/2 - 1).
 By convention, plugins producing job ids are run with a negative offset (such as -100000) and most other samplers receive an offset of 0.
-To ensure that all metrics have been collected before aggregation, a positive offset (200000 is applied).
+To ensure that all metrics have been collected before aggregation, a positive offset (200000) is applied.

 ## Sysclassib